scttnlsn/cell-monitor/README.md

 ## Serial protocol

-Commands are sent from a host controller to the cell monitor.
+Commands are sent from a host controller to the cell monitor via a 9600 baud isolated serial line.
 Multiple monitors can share a single serial bus since each monitor has a unique 4-bit address.
 Each command includes the cell address bits and only the corresponding cell monitor will respond.

 Each command byte includes a 4 bit cell address (CA) and a 4 bit command code (CC):